 Name Description $\ln gdpc$ Real GDP/capita at PPP, 1995 International Dollars Outcome rule Institutional quality (Average Governance Indicator) Regressor malfal Fraction of population at risk of malaria transmission, 1994 Regressor $\ln mort$ Log settler mortality (per 1000 settlers), early 19th century Baseline maleco Index of stability of malaria transmission Baseline frost Prop. of land receiving at least 5 days of frost in winter Climate humid Highest temp. in month with highest avg. afternoon humidity Climate latitude Distance from equator (absolute value of latitude in degrees) Climate eurfrac Fraction of pop. that speaks major West.
-European Language Europe engfrac Fraction of pop. that speaks English Europe coast Proportion of land area within 100km of sea coast Openness trade Log Frankel-Romer predicted trade share Openness
+European Language Europe engfrac Fraction of pop. that speaks English Europe coast Proportion of land area within 100km of sea coast Openness trade Log Frankel-Romer predicted trade share Openness a constant; the climate block contains frost, humid, and latitude; the Europe block contains eurfrac and engfrac; and the openness block contains coast and trade.
+Full descriptions of these variables appear in Table 5.
+Table 6 lists the eight instrument sets considered here, along with TSLS estimates and traditional 95% confidence intervals for each.

-Table 6: Description of variables for Empirical Example.
+Table 5: Description of variables for Empirical Example.

-Table 8 presents FMSC and positive-part FMSC results for instrument sets 1-8 as defined in Table 7.
-The positive-part FMSC sets a negative squared asymptotic bias estimate to zero when estimating AMSE.
-When the squared bias estimate is positive, FMSC and positive-part FMSC coincide; when the squared bias estimate is negative, positive-part FMSC is strictly greater than FMSC.
-Additional simulation results for the choosing instrumental variables experiment from Section 3.6, available upon request, reveal that the positive-part FMSC never performs worse than the ordinary FMSC and sometimes performs better, suggesting that it should be preferred in real-world applications.
-For each criterion Table 8 presents two cases: the first takes the effect of malfal, a measure of malaria transmission, as the target parameter while the second uses the effect of rule, a measure of institutions.
-In each case the two best instrument sets are numbers 5 (baseline, climate and Europe) and 8 (all instruments).19 When the target parameter is the coefficient on malfal, 8 is the clear winner under both the plainvanilla and positive-part FMSC, leading to an estimate of -1.08 for the effect of malaria transmission on per-capita income.
+Table 7 presents FMSC and "positive-part" FMSC results for instrument sets 1-8.
+The positive-part FMSC sets a negative squared bias estimate to zero when estimating AMSE.
+If the squared bias estimate is positive, FMSC and positive-part FMSC coincide; if the squared bias estimate is negative, positive-part FMSC is strictly greater than FMSC.
+Additional simulation results for the choosing instrumental variables experiment from Section 5.2, available upon request, reveal that the positive-part FMSC never performs worse than the ordinary FMSC and sometimes performs slightly better, suggesting that it may be preferable in real-world applications.
+For each criterion the table presents two cases: the first takes the effect of malfal, a measure of malaria transmission, as the target parameter while the second uses the effect of rule, a measure of institutions.
+In each case the two best instrument sets are numbers 5 (baseline, climate and Europe) and 8 (all instruments).
+When the target parameter is the coefficient on malfal, 8 is the clear winner under both the plain-vanilla and positive-part FMSC, leading to an estimate of -1.08 for the effect of malaria transmission on per-capita income.
 When the target parameter is the coefficient on rule, however, instrument sets 5 and 8 are virtually indistinguishable.
 Indeed, while the plain-vanilla FMSC selects instrument set 8, leading to an estimate of 0.84 for the effect of instutitions on per-capita income, the positive-part FMSC selects instrument set 5, leading to an estimate of 0.93.
-Thus the FMSC methodology shows that, while helpful for estimating the effect of malaria transmission, the openness instruments coast and trade provide essentially no additional information for studying the effect of institutions.
+Thus the FMSC methodology shows that, while helpful for estimating the effect of malaria